 A day pack.
 You'll need one for day trips, hikes, and excursions to hold your camera, snacks, water, and more.

 Plastic bags.
 These are multi-purpose.
 You can use them to shop for groceries if you don’t have a reusable shopping bag.
-They come in handy for storing your swimsuit in your backpack after a swim in a geothermal hot spring.
+They are useful for storing your swimsuit in your backpack after a swim in a hot spring or a geothermal river in Iceland.
 They’re also used as garbage bags in the car.

 Extra rolls of toilet paper.
 This is definitely one of my road trip must haves.
 Icelandic gas stations won't always be stocked, so don't get caught out.

 Road trip necessities: A roadside emergency kit